 SFO is currently mapped as being in the FEMA 100-year floodplain.
-An application is being prepared for a Conditional Letter of Map Revision (CLOMR) to remove the airport from the coastal floodplain as a result of this project.
 In addition to flooding directly from the Bay, flooding can also come from the San Bruno Channel north of the airport and the Millbrae Channel south of the airport.
-The project is designed to provide protection for 3.5 feet of sea level rise, plus freeboard, in compliance with FEMA standards.
-It may be possible to modify the proposed design in the future for additional sea level rise by installing a new taller reinforced concrete cap beam.
+Flooding could also result from groundwater rise at the site caused by sea level rise.

-Federal Aviation Administration requirements limit the maximum wall crest in certain reaches.
-In Reach 7, at the end of Runway 19, this restriction has resulted in the alignment of the new sea wall out in the Bay, 215 feet from the existing shoreline.
+Federal Aviation Administration requirements limit the maximum wall crest in certain reaches to avoid penetrating critical airspace surfaces.
+In Reach 7, at the end of Runway 19, this restriction has resulted in the shift in alignment of the new sea wall 215 feet farther into the Bay from the existing shoreline.

 Aircraft bird strikes are a serious safety concern and therefore the project was designed to minimize wildlife attractants.
-Nature-based solutions were therefore not an option.
+Therefore, no nature-based solutions, which may attract birds to the airport were included in the plans.